1993

 I need to work harder, to shift the focus from feeling good to getting things done.
 (If I get things done more efficiently and effectively, feeling good will take care of itself; it will come.)

 ● Yesterday, I was at the Los Angeles offices of the State Bar Association for another interview on my case.
 At one point, I went down in the elevator; there were a few other people in the elevator car.
-As the doors closed, someone outside asked the one or two people in the car: “Are you going up to fish?”
+As the doors closed, someone outside asked the two or three people in the car: “Are you going up to fish?”
 The people in the elevator didn’t have a chance to answer because the doors closed.
 A few seconds later, I said out loud: “No, we’re going down to cut bait,” and some of the people in the car laughed.

 ● 11-26-1993: It’s good to fucus on and work toward the long run, but not to the exclusion of the short run: if you don’t survive the short run, there won’t be a long run.